gsoft-inc/wl-squide/docs/reference/routing/useIsMatchingRouteProtected.md

 ### Returns

-A `boolean` value. `true` if there's a matching route and the route is protected, `false` otherwise.
+A `boolean` value indicating whether or not the matching protected.
+If no route match the given location, an `Error` is thrown.

 ## Usage